themodernway/themodernway-server-core/README.md

 License:

-Copyright (c) 2017, Ahome Innovation Technologies.
+Copyright (c) 2017, The Modern Way.
 All rights reserved.

 The Modern Way Server Core is released under version 2.0 of the Apache License.